Allow compilation to include .a, .c, and .o files alongside .sunder files

 the start of your next login session.

-Sunder programs are compiled into executables with sunder-compile
+Sunder programs are compiled with sunder-compile

 .